alikulaOwen/shamba-bay/README.md

 # shamba-bay

-## An Farm Magement tool and Ecommerce
+## An Farm management tool and ecommerce